Adapting Actively on the Fly: Relevance-Guided Online Meta-Learning with Latent Concepts for Geospatial Discovery: Methodology

+\paragraph{Concept Encoder} To support relevance-driven decision-making, we first construct structured concept representations encoding domain-specific factors influencing target presence, which are known from prior studies but vary across regions and tasks.
+Each factor is modeled as a latent variable within a generative framework~\citep{Blumenfeld_2023,kingma2013auto}, yielding low-dimensional embeddings that capture underlying geospatial structure.
+This latent representation provides a common space for comparing regions and selecting informative samples despite heterogeneous and spatially correlated inputs.

+We pre-train an autoencoder-style model to learn latent concept representations $\tilde{c}_k(x)$ for each of the $K$ factors characterizing a region $x$, forming a concept vector $\tilde{c}(x) = [\tilde{c}_1(x), \dots, \tilde{c}_K(x)]$.
+The number of concept channels $K$ varies across datasets (typically $K\approx40$), capturing domain factors such as land cover, source proximity, and hydrological structure (see Appendix).

-To foster diversity and reduce redundancy, we apply the \emph{Gram–Schmidt orthogonalization} process (GS~\citep{leon2013gram}) to produce orthogonal representations $c(x) = GS(\tilde{c}(x))$.
-These final concept vectors guide sampling and prediction.
-The implementation details of the concept encoder, empirical results validating the GS transformation, and robustness tests where concepts are randomly masked at inference time are provided in the Appendix.
+To promote diversity and reduce redundancy, we apply Gram–Schmidt orthogonalization (GS~\citep{leon2013gram}) to obtain $c(x) = GS(\tilde{c}(x))$.
+These concept vectors serve as structured inputs to the relevance model and guide downstream prediction and sampling.
+Implementation details and additional analyses are provided in the Appendix.

-\paragraph{Relevance Encoder and Decoder} It becomes essential to uncover how each concept contributes to shaping the target in a given region $x$.
-Given that the true \emph{relevance} of each concept is inherently unobservable and may vary across regions and time, it is both intuitive and principled to model \emph{relevance} (denoted as $r(x)$) as a latent variable within a conditional variational autoencoder framework~\citep{kingma2013auto,sohn2015learning}.
-Specifically, given a concept vector $c(x)$, we aim to compute the conditional probability of region $x$ containing target, which can be factorized as:
+\paragraph{Relevance Encoder and Decoder} Given a concept vector $c(x)$, we introduce a \emph{concept-conditioned relevance variable} $r(c(x))$ that captures how each concept influences target presence in region $x$.
+Since relevance is unobservable and varies across regions, we model it as a latent variable using a conditional variational autoencoder (CVAE)~\citep{kingma2013auto,sohn2015learning}.